rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 +

 The numerous cells with no attestation oblige us to search the Erzya majority corpus for clues.
-By searching for the 3SG adnominal cross-referential marker %OnzO with subsequent declension marking, we immediately become aware of at least genitive and inessive forms of possessed nouns that allow for the simple-locus-shift variety of secondary declension, see (96–97).
+By searching for the 3SG adnominal cross-referential marker -OnzO with subsequent declension marking, we immediately become aware of at least genitive and inessive forms of possessed nouns that allow for the simple-locus-shift variety of secondary declension, see (96–97).